 The risk monitoring process is carried out by the Risk Function working with the individual business representatives tracking key risks against the allocated risk appetite.
-The results of this periodic assessment are recorded in the monthly business area reports including any breaches (in appetite) and related management actions.
+The key results of this periodic assessment are recorded in the monthly CRO Report..
 The CRO report contains summarised information from all business areas' risk reports and tracks key risks across the Society against the Society risk appetite.